Skip to main content

 Precept is the tax raised for the business running and upkeep of the facilities provided by the Parish Council.
 Parish precept stays in the community which directly benefits from what it pays, unlike any other tax.

 Parish Councils are not capped and can increase a precept by as much as required.
 Many often increase it by 30% (and even up to 70%) to pay for specific projects and reserves replenishment.
-The proposed budget for 2025/26 of £20,726 was an increase of £1,959 (10.5%) on the 2024/25 financial year, but which was also down from the 15% rise the previous year.

 The majority of dwellings in the parish are Band C, which would equate to an 8/9th of the charge on a Band D house.